supremeimposter/My-Vault/GATE/Computer-Organization-and-Architecture/CPU/Instruction Execution Cycle.md

 > 3    = Decode
 > 4    = Execute

 - **Micro operation** or **Micro program** is the smallest atomic operation performed by the CPU based on Control Unit's signals.
 - Micro operations are elementary operations performed on information stored in one or more registers.
 - Micro operations are **register to register transfer instructions** RTLs.
 It is executed in one clock cycle.
 But if memory is involved, it may take several clock cylcles.
 - Each micro operation has an RTL control step number.
-- For each instruction in the instruction set of the processor, there are a collection of micro-operations.
+- For each instruction (operation) in the instruction set of the processor, there are a collection of micro-operations.

 > [!example]
 > ![[Instruction Execution Cycle-20240801235355736.webp]]